-Politics:the Basics sells all over the world and has been translated into Polish, Turkish, Arabic , Chinese, and Brazilian Portuguese.
+Politics:the Basics sells all over the world and has been translated into Polish, Turkish, Arabic , Chinese, and Brazilian Portuguese and Persian.
+(The Persian editions are unauthorised and may not be accurate).
 It is an introduction to the subject suitable for those with no previous academic background who are, or are considering, studying at undergraduate level.
 First published in 1995, it has been regularly updated, laterly by Dr Nigel Jackson of Plymouth University.

 The ISBN numbers are 978-0-415-844142-9 paperback; 978-0-415-84141-2, hardback; ebook versions - 978-1-315-75474-4 .

 The amendments to the fifth edition are primarily the work of Nigel Jackson.
 The blame for infelicities and errors remains, of course, with both of us.

 This book is designed as a basic introduction to twenty-first century politics.
 We do not claim to be able to predict with certainty the political shape of the century.
 However, it is already clear that many of the old perspectives of superpower rivalry, class and ideological warfare which dominated the Cold War seem to be of reduced relevance.
 Issues such as ecology, new technologies, Islam, terrorism, feminism and the role of what used to be described as the Third World (referred to as 'the South' in this book) are likely to move to centre stage.
 An introduction to politics that takes a parochial single country approach no longer seems sensible in an era of increased international interdependence.